-- 4.9.
-The Committee shall elect a Chair and Vice Chair from among its voting membership.
-Members of Council and Municipal Staff sitting on the Committee are not eligible to assume the position of Chair or Vice-Chair, except as Election Chair, as outlined in this Terms of Reference. - 4.10.
-The Chair and Vice Chair are elected every two years. - 4.11.
+- 4.8.
+The Committee shall elect a Chair, Vice Chair, and Secretary from among its voting membership.
+Members of Council and Municipal Staff sitting on the Committee are not eligible to assume the position of Chair or Vice-Chair, except as Election Chair, as outlined in this Terms of Reference. - 4.9.
+The positions are elected at the first meeting of the term.

+- 4.10.
 Before the election of the Chair, either a Council member, Clarington Staff, or the former Chair shall be the Election Chair during the election portion of the meeting.
 Once the Chair is elected, they may take the Chair and conduct the other elections and the remainder of the meeting.
-See Appendix A for the Election Process.
+See Appendix A for the Election Process. - 4.11.

-4.12.
 If any of the elected positions become vacant, another election will be held for that position.
 If the Vice-Chair becomes vacant, the Chair may appoint a member of the Committee as Interim Vice-Chair until a new Vice-Chair can be elected.
 The elections, when required, will be held at the next meeting of the Committee in accordance with the process set out in Appendix A.